What Communication Is and Its Forms

 A working definition

-Communication is the process of passing information from a source to a receiver.
+A simple working definition: communication is the process of passing information from a source to a receiver.

 The definition is functional.
 Three parts.